bitcoincashorg/spec/cashaddr.md

 1. The lower 5 bits of each characters of the prefix.
 2. A zero for the separator (5 zero bits).
 3. The payload by chunks of 5 bits.
 The payload is padded with zero bits up to the point where it is a multiple of 5 bits.

+(NOTE: When encoding an address the checksum bits of the payload should be zeros, and then be replaced with the 40-bit result.)

 The following adresses can be used as test vector for checksum computation:
  - prefix:x64nx6hz